Treats chronic lymphocytic leukemia (CLL).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, a history of hepatitis B, or bowel blockage.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, an infection, or a history of hepatitis B.

 Possible Side Effects While Using This Medicine